mbaumer/us_hep_funding/docs/_states/IN.md

 [Back to top](#top)
 ## IN-08 -- Rep. Larry Bucshon (R) -- [Wikipedia](https://en.wikipedia.org/wiki/IN-08)
 ### Committees
-Larry Bucshon is the #16 Democrat on the House Committee on Energy and Commerce
+Larry Bucshon is the #16 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```